-mental question to be asked about the organisation of any long-stay hospital is this: Does it help or hinder the efforts of the staff to strengthen the independence of the individual resident?
+What steps are taken to ensure that managers put the interests of residents first when making decisions? question to be asked about the organisation of any long-stay hospital is this: Does it help or hinder the efforts of the staff to strengthen the independence of the individual resident?

-What might be the characteristics of a management system which meets this test?
+What might be the characteristic of a management system which meets this test?
 For a start, good service is impossible in a hospital wracked by disputes about professional demarcation lines.
 So the senior professionals in each of the various disciplines need to work together in directing the strategy of the hospital: doctor, nurse, therapist and administrator, should be amongst those involved.
 This executive group must be committed to the broad aim of preserving individuality, and must define in practical and locally-relevant terms, precisely what results have to be achieved, and by which member or group of staff.
 Delegation would then begin, the aim being to place as much responsibility as possible at ward or departmental level; and here residents should be encouraged to form a representative resident-group, with at least an advisory function.
 There should be an easy and recognised routine procedure for people in the ward to exchange ideas quickly with the senior executive group.